- The Denis Rankin Round is to be completed on foot within a 24 hr period.

 - Touch each summit cairn.

-- Do not run along the Mourne Wall.
+- Do not run on top of the Mourne Wall.

 - Respect private land (fences, gates etc.) and use stiles when possible.